davisjam/davisjam.github.io/_pages/home.md

 ## 2023

 - Invited to speak at the ONNX Community Day event hosted by NVIDIA.
-Purvish Jajal will give the talk.
+Joint talk by me and Purvish Jajal.
 - Serving on the SCAM 2023 PC
 - Paper on software engineering for machine learning: JVA 2023.
 Congrats to the whole team.
 - Geoffrey Cramer defends his MSc thesis: "An Empirical Study of Trust & Safety Engineering in Open-Source Social Media Platforms".